Director, Appalachian Rural Health Institute Diabetes and Endocrine Center

 Heritage College of Osteopathic Medicine

 The work is co-funded by the National Institutes of Health (NIH) and Interthyr Corporation.
-Leonard D. Kohn, M.D., chief executive officer of Interthyr and retired COM distinguished senior research scientist, discovered C-10 while working at the NIH, and brought the compound to Ohio University for development prior to his retirement.
+The late Leonard D. Kohn, M.D., chief executive officer of Interthyr and retired HCOM distinguished senior research scientist, discovered C-10 while working at the NIH, and brought the compound to Ohio University for development prior to his retirement.

 Schwartz also promotes basic research through the Diabetes and Endocrine Diseases Biorepository, which he established at Ohio University.
 The biorepository stores blood samples of patients from University Medical Associates and the Cornwell Diabetes and Endocrine Center at O'Bleness Memorial Hospital within the local community.